-Dr. Jonathan Bersot serve as Professor and Thesis Director for PAThS, thus launching the first doctoral degree in French for all Africa.
-French-speaking students currently have no other option than to study in English for a PhD in Pentecostal theology.
+Dr. Jonathan Bersot serves as Professor and Thesis Coordinator for PAThS, thus launching the first doctoral degree in French for all Africa.
+French-speaking students previously had no other option than to study in English for a PhD in Pentecostal theology.

-Dr. Jonathan Bersot will collaborate with scholars from the USA, France, Togo, Ivory Coast, Burkina Faso, etc.
+Dr. Jonathan Bersot will collaborate with scholars from the USA, France, Switzerland, Togo, Ivory Coast, Burkina Faso, Gabon, etc.